Teacher: Duties and functions

 A teacher's role may vary among cultures.

 Teachers may provide instruction in literacy and numeracy, craftsmanship or vocational training, the arts, religion, civics, community roles, or life skills.

 Formal teaching tasks include preparing lessons according to agreed curricula, giving lessons, and assessing pupil progress.

 A teacher's professional duties may extend beyond formal teaching.
 Outside of the classroom teachers may accompany students on field trips, supervise study halls, help with the organization of school functions, and serve as supervisors for extracurricular activities.
 They also have the legal duty to protect students from harm, such as that which may result from bullying, sexual harassment, racism or abuse.

 In some education systems, teachers may be responsible for student discipline.

 Competences and qualities required by teachers

 Teaching is a highly complex activity.

-This is partially because teaching is a social practice, that takes place in a specific context (time, place, culture, socio-political-economic situation etc.) and therefore is shaped by the values of that specific context.
+This is partially because teaching is a social practice, that takes place in a specific context (time, place, culture, socioeconomic situation etc.) and therefore is shaped by the values of that specific context.
 Factors that influence what is expected (or required) of teachers include history and tradition, social views about the purpose of education, accepted theories about learning, etc.